 In this study, we explored the feasibility of using new methods to shorten ion transport pathways and accelerate ion transport rates in porous carbon materials by introducing other materials and manipulating the macroscale and mesoscale pore distribution.
 As a result, we developed an integrated strategy for fabricating carbons with directional porosity gradients for multifunctional applications through the three-dimensional printing of tailored, multicomponent materials.
 We fabricated the first carbon materials with tunable architectures, chemistries, and pore distributions.
 (The following figure shows just a few examples.)
 These materials are interesting for applications requiring pore directionality, such as energy storage devices and catalyst supports.
-This project will pave the way for a new generation of carbon materials with a broad array of industrial applications.
+This project will pave the

 Portable and wearable electronics necessitate high-performance, rechargeable power sources with commensurate form factors (Chmiola et al. 2010).
 One solution is to use energy storage devices based on micro- and nanostructured architectures, which can achieve ultra-high capacitance to attain greater energy densities while maintaining their characteristically high power densities (Simon and Gogotsi 2008).
 The electrode material of choice for these devices is porous carbon, which is available across multiple length scales (carbon black, activated carbons, and graphene oxide), and which has stable physicochemical properties, a low cost, and wide availability (Hao, Li, and Zhi 2013).
 Unfortunately, the intrinsically stochastic micro-porosity of these materials and their homogeneous composition in carbon monoliths significantly affects mass transport, ion transport, and mechanical strength.
 For example, carbon-based supercapacitors are known to suffer from electrode kinetic problems that are caused by inner-pore ion-transport resistance and diffusion distance.
 Electrolyte ions cannot easily access the pores of these materials, whose structures have twists and turns.
 This, in turn, negatively affects the charging rate and capacitance, especially at high current densities (Gibson and Ashby 1999).
 We therefore attempted to shorten the ion transport pathways and accelerate the ion transport rate by introducing other materials and manipulating the macroscale and mesoscale pore distribution (Barg et al. 2014).